LostSaf/LOL---Winning-Analysis/README.md

 - k-means clustering for binary classification
 - k-nearest neighbors clustering
 - Linear regression for gold source analysis
-- Regression Trees for classification
+- Regression Trees for classification (not used in presentation, maybe report?)